 Skip to main content

 Live Updates are smaller and faster if they include only the modified files, or differentials, from previous updates.
-This can be done using manifest file.
+This is accomplished via a manifest file.

 Why do I need manifest file?